icsimona/manual/README.md

 ### 4. What's in that alert?

-For the alert there a lot of room for improvement.
+For the alert there is a lot of room for improvement.
 I've added it just as a demo to showcase the things that I find important in a notification.

 ![image](https://github.com/user-attachments/assets/24076983-6c36-435c-9701-d6e8d366eb7f)